dstackai/dstack/docs/quick-start.md

 # Quick start

-This tutorial will guide you through using `dstack` locally and remotely, step by step.
+This example will guide you through using `dstack` locally and remotely, step by step.

 !!! info "NOTE:"
-    The source code of this tutorial is available in the [Playground](playground.md).
+    The source code of this example is available in the [Playground](playground.md).

 ## 1. Install the CLI